rajeev108/CleaningData/CodeBook.md

-## Data
+## Objective

 We have used subset of the data avilable at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to create a tidy dataset.
-The original information available for the input variables is still valid but the data transformation is highlighted here.
-There are 30 individuals undertaking six activities and 561 features were recorded.
+The original information available for the input variables at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones is still valid but the data transformation is highlighted in this document.
+In the study 30 individuals undertook six activities and 561 features were recorded.

 ## Datasets used from the original data